rschristopher/rschristopher.github.io/src/commerce/index.md

 Here is an overview of the different levels.

 * [Level 1: Customer](level-1) --
- buying goods
+ buying and selling goods
  and services using Bitcoin
  (both lightning and
  final settlement on the base layer).
 * [Level 2: Hosted Provider](level-2) --
- selling goods and services using Bitcoin with a hosted service provider.
+ use a hosted payment system
+ for your business or hobby.
 * [Level 3: Self Hosted](level-3) --
- use a self-hosted payment system for your own hobby or business.
+ use a self-hosted payment system for your business or hobby.
 * [Level 4: Full Node](level-4) --
- run a dedicated full node (and lightning node) for your own business.
+ run a dedicated full node (and lightning node) for your business or hobby.
 * [Level 5: Private Channels](level-5) --
  establish private lightning channels with local suppliers and partners.